Home Location: IO93PR.

 V Doublet.
 More recently I bought a Cobweb Kit from G3TPW fitted it atop of an 11 mtr pole, complete with guy ropes.
 The first time I switched over to the cobweb I thought it was faulty as there did not appear to be any noise.
 Does it work, my word it does, VP8 station with only 75 watts, it's brilliant.
 Of more recent times I have started to peep into the 20th

-centuary by trying out the likes of PSK via the radio laptop used for logging; very
+centuary by trying out the likes of PSK and even FT 8 via the radio laptop used for logging; very

 different from the mandatory 2 watts cw that I concider to be my 'proper'

 every day radio mode via a Ten Tec Argonaut mk2.
 My K3 when used on CW is always down to 2 watts, only putting the power up for very distant DX stations and for UK phone contacts.

 I decided to go back to my roots so to speak, by rejoining and getting

 involved again with the Royal Air Force Amateur Radio Society, originally

 being a member in the late 1970's; and after rejoining became a member